Market Failure

 Externalities: Costs and Benefits That Spill Over

-A steel mill in Gary, Indiana belches sulfur dioxide into the air.
-The owners pay for coal, labor, and machinery.
-They do not pay for the asthma hospitalizations, the corroded buildings, or the dead forests their pollution causes.
-Those costs land on third parties who never agreed to the transaction and never saw a dime of the steel mill's profit.
-The gap between what the firm pays (private cost) and what society pays (social cost) is a negative externality.
+Consider externalities, costs and benefits that spread outwards.
+A steelworks in Gary, Indiana, fires up its furnaces and releases sulphur dioxide into the air.
+The owners pay for the coal, the workforce, and the machinery.
+They don't pay for the asthma treatment in the nearby neighbourhoods, the deteriorating buildings, or the harm to local woods.
+Those costs are borne by people who didn't agree to anything and haven't received any of the profits.
+The difference between what the company pays (the private cost) and what society actually pays (the social cost) is a negative externality.

-With a positive externality, the market underproduces.
-Not enough people get vaccinated because each person weighs only their own benefit against the cost, ignoring the benefit they confer on everyone around them.
-The social benefit exceeds the private benefit, so the socially optimal quantity is higher than what the market provides.
+With a positive externality, the market produces too little.
+Not enough people are vaccinated because each person only considers their own benefit versus the expense and doesn't think about the benefit they are giving to everyone else.
+Social benefit is higher than private benefit, so the amount that would be best for society is higher than the amount the market will produce on its own.

 Public Goods and the Free-Rider Problem